davidgasquez/handbook/Open Data.md

 Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_ building custom tools around their workflows.
 There is no `data get OWID/daily-covid-cases`, no `datasets.storage` that could act as entrypoting/protocol to discover datasets that's not Google.

 We could have a better ecosystem if we collaborate with open standards!
 So, lets move towards more composable, maintainable, reproducible data.
-Let's move towards
+Let's move towards a **protocol for open knowledge**.

 ## Design Goals
 - **Easy**.
 For people to use it, it should be easy to create, curate and share datasets.